Table of Contents

 This document explains governed profile invocation.
 For how to run a governed mission, see How to Run a Governed Mission.
 For the CLI reference, see Profile Invocation Reference.

 3. Governance context: the Charter bundle context injected at invocation time.
 This is the DRG-derived, action-scoped set of directives, tactics, and glossary terms that the agent receives.
-The governance context is what makes the invocation "governed" — the agent reads project policy from this context rather than inventing it.

-Invocation lifecycle
+Invocation Lifecycle

 uv run spec-kitty profile-invocation complete \